USATF-New England Coaching Information

 - As of 2015, Level I certification must now be renewed every four years to match the Olympic cycle.
 To open the new recertification, a "grandfather clause" will be offered from January 1, 2013 through December 31, 2020.
 A Level I coach who rails to recertify through the 2020 Olympic quadrennium as of 12/31/2016 will be removed from the USATF coach certification database.

 To retain Level I certification, a coach who received the Level I prior to 1/1/2013 and has not obtained Level 2 Certiciation must meet new certification guidelines.
 The new recertifciation process can be found at the National website

 - Level 2 is two parts, both five days in length.
 Part one, which needs to be completed just once, covers Training Theory, Sports Psychology, Physiology, and Biomechanics.

-Part two focuses on specific event groups - Sprints/Hurdles/Relays, Endurance, Jumps, Throws, and Combined Events There are pre-requisites to take Level 2, and Level 2 schools may be taken multiple times to learn more than one event groups.
-Currently, only one Level II is offered a year in the US.
+Part two focuses on specific groups - Sprints/Hurdles/Relays, Endurance, Jumps, Throws, and Combined Events There are pre-requisites to take Level 2, and Level 2 schools may be taken multiple times to learn more than one event group.
+Currently, only one Level 2 is offered a year in the US.

 - Level 3 courses are high-level seminar structure educational experience in specific event areas.

 Level 3 podium presentations are offered at various times of the year.

 Youth Level 2 was introduced in 2010.
 It is a 5 day school focusing on the unique training required for elite youth athletes.
 It prepares coaches to train youth athletes for high level competition while adhering to the sound principles of growth and development of the youth athlete.
 Event specific training in the four broad event groups, and emphasis on outreach and talent identification, growth and development, nutrition, and sport psychology and ethics.
 It is not offered every year.